wf1101/video-store-consumer/README.md

 ## Project Requirements

 ### Front-End

-- Rental store employee should be able to:
+A rental store employee should be able to...
-  - search all Movies
+- search for a movie from the external API
-    - add a movie to the rental library
+  - add a movie from the search results to the rental library
 - list all movies in the rental library
+  - "select" a movie from the library
+- list all customers
+  - "select" a customer
+- check out the selected movie for the selected customer

+#### The React Router

+Your front-end should use the [React Router](https://reacttraining.com/react-router/).
+You will need to research this as a pair!
+- What problem does it solve?
+- How do you install it?
+- How do you use it?

+Your front-end should have at least the following routes:

+- `/` (splash screen)
+- `/search` (search for a movie from the external API)
+- `/library` (list movies in the rental library)
+- `/customers` (list customers)

+You can have more if you want (for example `/customers/:id`), but ultimately the design of your user interface is up to you.

 ### Back-End
 - The search functionality is already implemented!